ziwliu8/LLM-EDT/README.md

 In conclusion, the prerequisite files to run the code are as follows: `aug_<cloth-sport/elec-phone/book-movie>.pkl`, `aug_itm_emb_np_all.pkl`, `domain_split_usr_profile_emb.pkl` and `aug_id_map.json`.

 ⭐️ To ease the reproducibility of our paper, we also upload all preprocessed files to this [link](https://ufile.io/rz9e5ri2).
-The well-trained weight file can be found in this [link](https://ufile.io/hf6d8o63).
+The well-trained weight file can be found in this [link](https://pan.baidu.com/s/1vPhvqT7TWVdVomaPwgXBmw?pwd=j3f8).
-The log files can be found in this [link](https://ufile.io/qxh93b2b).
 ## Run and test

 1. You can reproduce all LLM-EDT experiments by running the bash step by step as follows: